Prehistoric period and culture in India Upsc

 The paintings and engravings found at the rock shelters give an idea about the social life and economic activities of Mesolithic people.
 In the sites of the Mesolithic Age, different types of stone tools are found.

 The use of bow and arrow also began during this period.
 Also, there began a tendency to settle for longer periods in an area.
-Therefore, domestication of animals, horticulture, and primitive cultivation started.
+Therefore, the domestication of animals, horticulture, and primitive cultivation started.

 Animal bones are found in these sites and these include dogs, deer, boar, and ostrich.
 Occasionally, burials of the dead along with some microliths and shells seem to have been practiced.